hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `default_redirect_configuration_name` - (Optional) The Name of the Default Redirect Configuration which should be used for this URL Path Map.
 Cannot be set if either `default_backend_address_pool_name` or `default_backend_http_settings_name` is set.

+* `default_rewrite_rule_set_name` - (Optional) The Name of the Default Rewrite Rule Set which should be used for this URL Path Map.
+Only valid for v2 SKUs.

 * `path_rule` - (Required) One or more `path_rule` blocks as defined above.